Tribal gaming casino and resort

 How does the cost compare for a 50-person operation?

 Cloud AI subscriptions for enterprise platforms typically cost $50 to $200 per user per month.
 For 50 users, that totals $30,000 to $120,000 per year.
 Over three years: $90,000 to $360,000 cumulative with no ownership and continued patron data exposure.
-An Island Mountain Summit Base system with two NVIDIA H100 GPUs costs $75,000 to $85,000 as a one-time purchase.
+An Island Mountain deployment is a one-time purchase, quoted to your workload after Discovery.
 Cost parity typically reached within year one.

 Does our operation need dedicated IT staff?